RamyGendy/Object-Count-Tracking-Using-AWS-Sagemaker/README.md

 ## Hyperparameter tuning

-Before  training it is prefered to find the best hyperparameters for the training job. `hpo.py` python script which executes one epoch of training and tests the hyperparameter ranges:
+Before training it is preferred to find the best hyperparameters for the training job. `hpo.py` python script which executes one epoch of training and tests the hyperparameter ranges:

     - Learning rate range : 0.001, 0.1
     - Batch size values   : 32, 64, 128, 256, 512